zakergfx/OneTimeShare/README.md

 # OneTimeShare
 The role of this web application is to allow two users sharing secrets securely and easily, over internet.

-The app : https://onetimeshare.be (now down)
+The app : https://onetimeshare.be (now down because there are alternatives that does +- this too so i can free resources on my server)

 ## The problem